-In the Scottish National Gallery in Edinburgh hangs the Monarch of the Glen, Edwin Landseer’s iconic depiction of a fourteen-point stag standing staunchly in the foreground of an unmistakably highland scene of craggy peaks and misty glens.
+In the Scottish National Gallery in Edinburgh hangs the Monarch of the Glen, Edwin Landseer’s iconic depiction of a 12-point stag standing staunchly in the foreground of an unmistakably highland scene of craggy peaks and misty glens.
 It is so Scottish, it hurts.

 Yet this seemingly harmless - if a bit kitsch - ode to Scotland is oddly divisive.
 Many see it as a fantasy - as an image of a Scotland that, if it ever existed, doesn’t now.

 They see it as classist, as a Scotland which belongs only to the well heeled shooting parties which see the highlands as their playground.

 Others see it as illustrative of the spirit of the Scottish people; they see Landseer’s beast standing unyielding in the face of the unforgiving elements that shape Scotland’s landscapes as much as they do her people.

 Politics and patriotism aside, one thing is undeniable; this single painting has irreversibly shaped how the world sees Scotland.
 Variants of Landseer’s stag have been splashed over anything from shortbread tins to keyrings, amongst other tartan tat.

 But it does pose a good question: can any one thing really define a place?

 Instead of seeking to be original here, it is perhaps worth looking to perhaps the most cliched expression of Scotland there is - whisky.